SagarSubedi10/SpanishJourney/README.md

 # Spanish In the Cloud
-A web application to simplify and assist learning an additional language
+A web application to simplify and assist learning an additional language.

 Tools utilized: